 She was careful this time.
 I stopped her from adding drops all over the box!!

-I manage to keep her away from Minecraft and the telly in something she actually enjoys!
+Although this project took very little time, I managed to keep Emma away from video games and the tv doing something she actually enjoys!

 We believe you can upgrade this box to create projects for other occasions.